rsninja722/blog/posts/3_weeks_of_photography.md

 All my previous photography experience was taking the occasional picture with my phone or ipod.
 As soon as the camera arrived (it only took a week which was impressive for quarantine shipping times), I read through the whole manual like an absolute nerd.
 Then I watched a few videos on the basics of photography.
 Most of them layed out a bunch of rules that seemed like good advice, but at the end of the video they would say the rules are meant to be broken, so I stopped watching those quickly.
 Seriously tutorial man, should I, or should I not use the rule of thirds?
 I  need answers.

 My first shooting session (is that the correct term?) consisted of taking the same picture of a tree 30 times, constantly changing settings.
-I hardly learned anything about what the number means, so I continued on and just tried to take pictures of what I thought looked good.
+I hardly learned anything about what the numbers mean, so I continued on and just tried to take pictures of what I thought looked good.
 I think I was shooting manually for half the time I was there.

 ![](media/photography2.jpg)